 AB 361 gave corporations that were ready to adopt a new corporate form to better reflect their social and environmental mission an option for legally doing so.

-Both the creation of a statewide Green Business Program and the new Benefit Corporation entity also help consumers to distinguish between businesses that make green claims versus those that either meet green business certification standards and/or incorporate social and environmental interests into their legal framework.
+Both the creation of a statewide Green Business Program and the Benefit Corporation entity also help consumers to distinguish between businesses that make green claims versus those that are actually meeting objective, third-party standards for sustainability.